-- Buy what you need and what you want!
+Only buy what you need and what you want

 You don’t need to restrict what you want, as long as you don’t buy more than what you need.
 Plan out your groceries ahead of time to portion out your meals; this could save you money and cut down on food going unused.
 For those times that you don’t manage to make it through everything, it’s always best to freeze food.

 Vermicomposting, otherwise known as worm farming, is an easy way to start recycling food waste at home.
 Worm farms are small and easy to store in your home, balcony or garden.
 You can buy one at your local Bunnings, along with a big bag of compost, a container to store your compost in, and of course a bag of worms.

 While 1000 worms is the recommended starting colony size, your farm’s size and worm count will depend on the size of your household.
 You can feed your worms fruit and vegetable scraps, coffee grounds and eggshells (though they can take a while to break down, as they also like dry leaves and newspaper).
 Find everything you need to know about worm farming here.

 Compost bins can come in all shapes and sizes.
 Depending on where you live and how much room you have.
 You can buy a variety of composts secondhand from Gumtree or Facebook Marketplace, or brand new from your local Bunnings, along with a bag of manure.